Jo-shu-wah/SUPERSTORE-ANALYSIS/README.md

 ## Power BI dashboard ##
 ### The final power BI contains: ###
 ### Main features ###
 1)  Total Sales
 2)	Total Profit
 3)	Quantity
 4)	Average Profit
 5)	Filters and Slicers for Order date, categories, ship mode, city

-I used interactive elements like buttons, navigations and Dynamic Visual
+6)  I used interactive elements like buttons, navigations and Dynamic Visual

-Tools Used
-•	Microsoft Excel
-•	SQL Server Management System
-•	Power BI

-Some insights discovered from the analysis includes
+##Some insights discovered from the analysis includes ##
-•	Home office segment has the highest sales
+1)Home office segment has the highest sales
-•	The west region has the strongest overall performance
+2)	The west region has the strongest overall performance
-•	Most sales happened in 2017
+3)	Most sales happened in 2017
-•	Standard class was the most commonly used ship mode
+4)	Standard class was the most commonly used ship mode
-•	Technology generated the highest revenue
+5)	Technology generated the highest revenue
-•	The West region has the highest customersss
+6)	The West region has the highest customersss
-•	The furniture category has the lowest profit margin of 0.5%
+7)	The furniture category has the lowest profit margin of 0.5%